"

 Ligurian-style rabbit

 A classic Ligurian main, this dish is typical of the Ponente Ligure area.
-The delicate flavor of rabbit is paired with our Taggiasca Olives, pine nuts and Carli Rossese di Dolceacqua D.O.C. for a complete main course typical of the region.
+The delicate flavor of rabbit is paired with our Pitted Olives, pine nuts and Carli Rossese di Dolceacqua D.O.C. for a complete main course typical of the region.

 Corzetti